taylornstjean/neosmap/README.md

 | Fixed    | List of any changes that fix an issue or bug.                                                                                                                                     |
 | Changed  | List of any changes that don't fix any issues or bugs but may improve the program in some way (i.e. QOL, optimization updates, etc).
 Can also include any functionality removals. |
 | Added    | List of any new additions to the program.                                                                                                                                         |

-Create a pull request when code is ready to be merged with the master branch.

 ---